ACTIVA: Amortized Causal Effect Estimation via Transformer-based Variational Autoencoder: Datasets

 \subsection{Synthetic Data (Gaussian and Beta Noise)}

 We generate data from linear additive causal models of the form:

 where \(\varepsilon_j\) is drawn from either: A Gaussian distribution, \(\mathcal{N}(0,\sigma^2)\), or A Beta distribution, \(\mathrm{Beta}(\alpha,\beta)\).
-For each variable \(V_i\), we generate interventional data by applying a single-variable intervention \(\mathrm{do}(V_i = 5)\).
-In total, this yields one observational dataset and $d$ interventional dataset for each causal model.
-All synthetic data is generated with the \emph{Causal Playground} library~\cite{Sauter2024CausalPlayground:Research}.
+For each variable \(V_i\), we generate interventional data by applying a single-variable intervention $do(V_i = 5)$ plus some noise $\mathcal{N}(0, 0.1)$ to increase numerical stability.
+In total, this yields one observational dataset and $d$ interventional datasets for each causal model.
+All synthetic data is generated with the \emph{Causal Playground} library~\citep{Sauter2024CausalPlayground:Research}.
+We split each dataset into a train (80\%), test (10\%) and validation (10\%) set.